segmentio/segment-docs/src/connections/destinations/catalog/zopim/index.md

 ---
-title: Zopim
+rewrite: true
-alias: Zendesk Chat
+title: Zopim Destination
 ---

-[Zopim, now Zendesk Chat](https://developer.zendesk.com/rest_api/docs/chat/introduction), is a live chat solution that helps businesses increase sales conversion by engaging important leads on their websites.
-The `analytics.js` Zopim Destination is open-source.
+[Zendesk Chat](https://developer.zendesk.com/rest_api/docs/chat/introduction), (previously called Zopim) is a live chat solution that helps businesses increase sales conversion by engaging important leads on their websites.
+The `analytics.js` Zendesk Chat Destination is open-source.
 You can browse the code [on GitHub](https://github.com/segment-integrations/analytics.js-integration-zopim).

 **NOTE:** Zendesk Chat currently offers [two types of widgets](https://support.zendesk.com/hc/en-us/articles/115007912068-Using-the-Chat-JavaScript-API): a standalone `Chat Widget`, which is mainly designed to provide chat related features, and a `Web Widget`, which incorporates both Zendesk Chat and Zendesk Support functionalities.
 At the moment, Segment only supports the `Chat Widget`.
 For more details refer to the "Getting Started" section below.